ConfigurationLast updated: 10 December 2022

 JCOGS Image actively manages its image cache - automatically replacing images that have reached the end of their cache life as required, and (if cache auditing is enabled) periodically validating that all cache expired images are removed.
 However sometimes it is useful / helpful to be able to clear the image cache - an action this button carries out.

-When you clear the image cache the operation is performed for all the cache directories Image is aware of - the default directory and any others that have been specified via the cache_dir= parameter within a tag.
+When you clear the image cache the operation is performed for all the cache directories Image is aware of - the default directory and any others that have been specified via the cache_dir= parameter within a tag, and across all File Systems defined for the Image Cache.

 Note: Manually clearing the image cache removes all the images stored within the cache regardless of cache duration setting; the next time a JCOGS Image tag is loaded it will need to regenerate the processed image.